Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Discussion

-Another marked contribution is on the technical novelty to enable holistic understanding of medical text, 2D/3D images, video, evidenced by state-of-the-art performance across 30 ID and OOD benchmarks.
-While general-purpose unified models exist, Hulu-Med pioneers a single architecture that concurrently excels at medical 2D image understanding, native 3D and video processing, and textual reasoning~\cite{xu2025qwen3,lillava,guo2025seed1} (Extended Tab.~\ref{tab:data_composition}).
+\textbf{Technical novelty for holistic medical understanding.} Hulu-Med introduces the first unified architecture that concurrently achieves state-of-the-art performance across medical text, 2D/3D images and video understanding tasks, as demonstrated by leading results on 30 diverse benchmarks~\cite{xu2025qwen3,lillava,guo2025seed1} (Extended Tab.~\ref{tab:data_composition}).
 This is enabled by three technical designs.
-First, we presented a unified visual encoding strategy that treats patches as universal input units by using 2D RoPE encoding.
-It is naturally generalized to represent all visual modalities with varying resolutions with dynamic as variable-length sequences processed by a single encoder (Methods).
-Second, to manage the computational burden and extreme variation in sequence length across 2D, 3D, and video inputs, we developed an adaptive token reduction strategy.
-It employs bilinear interpolation for shorter sequences and medical-aware pruning for longer ones, reducing tokens by approximately 55\% for 3D/video while preserving model accuracy, (Fig.~\ref{fig:efficiency}i, Extended Fig.~\ref{fig:enxtended3_aba_efficiency}).
-Finally, a progressive training curriculum builds robust 2D medical understanding before advancing to 3D images and video, which showed superior performance than mix-modality training in ablations (Extended Fig.~\ref{fig:enxtended3_aba_training_strategy}a).
-We provided a more economically efficient pathway to scaling 3D and video medical VLMs compared to training from scratch, which remains extremely challenging given limited 3D/video data availability and substantial computational requirements~\cite{saenz2024maida,acosta2022multimodal}.
+First, a unified visual encoding strategy treats all visual patches as universal input units, employing 2D RoPE to natively represent multiple modalities and resolutions as dynamic, variable-length sequences within a single encoder (Methods).
+Second, an adaptive token-reduction scheme—combining bilinear interpolation for shorter sequences with medical-aware pruning for longer ones—reduces 3D and video tokens by approximately 55\% with minimal accuracy loss, ensuring computational efficiency~(Fig.~\ref{fig:efficiency}i, Extended Fig.~\ref{fig:enxtended3_aba_efficiency}).
+Third, a progressive training curriculum that establishes robust 2D understanding before introducing 3D and video modalities outperforms mixed-modality training, providing a more effective learning pathway~(Extended Fig.~\ref{fig:enxtended3_aba_training_strategy}a).
+Together, these designs offer a cost-efficient solution for holistic medical understanding, overcoming critical bottlenecks of limited data and high computational cost~\cite{saenz2024maida,acosta2022multimodal}.